ldijkman/randomnerd_esp32_wifi_manager/README.md

 each device its on easy to set & overview timed settings (loads of timed settings possible)

-Skins html/css for the main page editable uploadeble so create your own look for Electra
+Skins html/css for the main page editable uploadeble so create your own look for Electra / share your design?

 each device its own filemanager/editor/upload/download